ysyk2021/the-art-of-feedback-in-the-workplace-providing-constructive-criticism-and-encouragement/src/chapter-9-3.md

-Chapter 9: Conclusion - Mastering the Art of Feedback: Emerging Trends and Future Directions in Feedback Theory and Practice
+Emerging Trends and Future Directions in Feedback Theory and Practice
 ============================================================================================================================

 Feedback theory and practice are constantly evolving, driven by changes in the workplace and advances in technology.
 In this book, "The Art of Feedback in the Workplace: Providing Constructive Criticism and Encouragement," we've explored emerging trends and future directions in feedback theory and practice.